frederic-perez/AmE-dictionary/data/dictionary.md

 __yellow__ _adj_ _slang_ A coward.
 __yelp<sup>1</sup>__ _v_ :seven::hammer: (yelps, yelped) :es: gañir
 __yelp<sup>2</sup>__ _n_
+__yen__ _n_ A strong desire, urge, or craving for something. _After dinner, the family went out for ice cream to satisfy their yen for something sweet._ _Students with a yen to travel should consider studying abroad._
 __yeoman__ _n_ :five::hammer: (yeomen)
 __yesternight__ _n_ Last night.
 __yesteryear__ _n_ :four: The time that has elapsed. _Syn_ past _The teen idols of yesteryear are now middle-aged has-beens._